Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 ![0003](/images/3/1/0003.svg?featherlight=false&width=40pc)

-#### From Local Development to Integration of Code Changes to the Main Branch.
+#### From Local Development to Integration of Code Changes to the Remote Main Branch

 Let's have a look at how the AWSome Books local development and integration processes would work.